> Oi Muchim (Korean Spicy Quick Pickled Cucumbers) | Recipeish | Gustus – Gustus Vitae

 • Rinse cucumbers, trimming and discarding ends.

-• Cut each in half lengthwise, then slice diagonally into 1/4" pieces, placing them in large mixing bowl, like this handy one from Duralex USA.
+• Cut each in half lengthwise, then slice diagonally into 1/4" pieces, placing them in large mixing bowl.

 • Shake over Kimchi Sea Salt, toss to evenly coat, and allow to rest for 15 minutes - this will draw out a lot of the excess water in your cucumbers, making them extra crunchy and flavorful.